finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 Stock pricing data is collected using the Alpaca-py SDK, 5 years of historical daily ticker data is collected for each stock.
 This data used consists of daily close prices for each stock, which this algorithm computes indicators and buy/sell positions from.

-Data for stock selection is manually collected and processed, from TradingView.

 ## Stock Selection <a name="stock-selection"></a>

 Stocks are selected manually, with 10 large cap stocks being selected.
-Stock were selected using the historical stock screener from ChartMills, the use of screening based on historical metrics eliminates bias in the stock selection process.
+Stocks were selected using the historical stock screener from ChartMills, the use of screening based on historical metrics eliminates bias in the stock selection process.
 This means that the algorithmic trading strategy presented in this report can be reliably compared to alternative investments.

 The 10 stocks with the largest market capitalisation, within the IEX exchange, that meet these requirements are selected: